Table of Contents

 Coffee and the "Blue Horizon Extras"

-This is where the "coffee question" becomes more critical.
-Caffeine is a stimulant that triggers the adrenal glands to release cortisol, the body’s primary stress hormone.
-If you drink a double espresso an hour before your blood draw, your cortisol levels will likely be artificially elevated; for testing focused on adrenal activity, consider one of our cortisol options to discuss with your clinician.
+Caffeine triggers the adrenal glands to release cortisol.
+If you drink coffee shortly before your draw, your cortisol levels will likely be artificially elevated.
+For testing specifically focused on adrenal activity, consider our cortisol options to discuss with your clinician.
+To get a true baseline of your natural stress hormones, you should avoid all caffeine on the morning of your test.

 The Importance of the 9am Sample